‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 The hospital is blue from top to bottom and most of the clothes being worn in the Great Exodus sequence are also shades of blue.

-There's blue recycling bin and blue dumpster both filled with milk cartons and the cool blue light that permeates both their manufacturing locations in last week's episode.
+There's blue recycling bin and blue dumpster, both filled with milk cartons, and the cool blue light that permeates both their manufacturing locations in last week's episode.

 On the other hand, when Carol wants to emphasize her individuality in her recording, she throws on a sandy blazer.
-All the lights in her home are warm.

-And when she finishes her protection of Helen's grave, the sunset shines a bright orange against her silhouette.
+All the lights in her home are warm, her drinks are dark, and when she finishes her protection of Helen's grave, the sunset shines a bright orange against her silhouette.

-That was really compelling to me.
-And after I rewatched the pilot last night for reasons I'll get into in a second, but
+I rewatched the pilot last night for reasons I'll get into in a second, but

 worth noting that what Carol is wearing when this all happens is this like very bright yellow jacket